North East England: Support organisations

-Businesses in Northeast England are supported by the North East England Chamber of Commerce.
-The Northeast Chamber of Commerce (NECC) is based in Durham and has active sub committees working in all sub regions.
+Businesses in Northeast England are supported by the North East Chamber of Commerce.
+The North East Chamber of Commerce (NECC) is based in Durham and has active sub committees working in all sub regions.

-To further encourage SMEs in the North East of England to Export, the Northeast Process Industry Cluster (NEPIC) has collaborated with the Northeast Chamber of Commerce (NECC) and RTC North Limited to create a jointly owned subsidiary company Go Global Limited to manage the contract they have to deliver the United Kingdom Trade & Investment (UKTI), Government funded, support products and programme for all business sectors in their region.
+To further encourage SMEs in the North East of England to Export, the Northeast Process Industry Cluster (NEPIC) has collaborated with the North East Chamber of Commerce (NECC) and RTC North Limited to create a jointly owned subsidiary company Go Global Limited to manage the contract they have to deliver the United Kingdom Trade & Investment (UKTI), Government funded, support products and programme for all business sectors in their region.
 The UKTI business support products, to help grow international trade, are focused on supporting individual SMEs to grow their exports and they also support Trade Missions to new markets.

 The Northern Business Forum is an organisation created in the region to share knowledge and best practice between membership based business support organisations in the Northeast of England.
 The Forum creates a single voice for business when this is needed.
 This business led forum also links its member organisations to wider business issues, both locally and nationally, through the local and national business membership organisations that are also represented.
 Members of the forum include NECC, NEPIC, the Federation of Small Businesses (FSB), Confederation of British Industry (CBI) North East, the Make UK Northern, The Institute of Directors (IOD) and RTC North.

 RTC North provide business expertise in specific growth areas such as product innovation, market research, technology transfer, commercialisation, business growth.
 North East Access to Finance (NEA2F) operates a business growth fund to help small and medium-sized businesses (SMES).